Exploring non-trivial band structure and spin polarizations in $d$-wave altermagnets tailored by anisotropic optical fields: General formalism for altermagnetic electronic states: Hamiltonian, dispersions and spin polarization

 \section{General formalism for altermagnetic electronic states: Hamiltonian, dispersions and spin polarization}

-The focus of our consideration is a d-wave alternagnet with spin-orbit coupling, which is also exposed to an off-resonance optical driving field.
-The schematics of a possible experimental setup for the considered system are presented in Figure 1.
+We begin by considering a $d$-wave altermagnet with spin-orbit coupling, which is also exposed to an off-resonance optical driving field.
+The schematics of a possible experimental setup for the considered system are presented in Fig. \ref{FIG:1}.
 Here, the spin-orbit interaction and the inversion symmetry breaking appear as a result of the applied gate voltage.

 The considered electronic and spin structure is effectively described by a two-band model with the following Hamiltonian